 Your credit history is usually checked before you can take out a restaurant loan, so having a good credit score is important.
 Credit scores differ depending on the credit reference agency.
 To avoid surprises, check your credit score yourself before you start an application.

-What Does The Business Backer Provide?
+Business Funding From The Business Backer